 Some of the new changes taking place in 2020 at Arctic Watch:

 Significant improvements to our airstrip at Arctic Watch means that guests are now flying aboard an ATR-72 to Arctic Watch, cutting flight times from Yellowknife to Arctic Watch by one hour.
 The journey will now take between 3 and 3.5 hours.
 For guests with private aircraft, we now have the ability to welcome a greater range of planes.

 Increased Investment in our lodge facilities means improved rooms for guests and higher comfort levels.

 Preferred rates & dates for past travellers: If you’ve travelled with the Weber family before, you’re on our preferred guest list.
-Simply contact us to get access to preferred rates and dates at Arctic Watch and Arctic Haven.
+Simply contact us to get access to preferred rates and dates on our adventures.

 We’ve listened to our guests: the Weber family will be phasing out 7-night adventures to Arctic Watch and uniquely offering 9-nights adventures starting in 2020.
 People want more time in the Arctic!

 We are very proud to remain family owned and operated across our operations - Arctic Watch & Arctic Haven Lodges, Baffin Heli-skiing and our custom experiences.